hkolstee/bachelor-project/README.md

                     |-app-
                          |-appPackage-
                                      |-application
-                                     |-accounts
                                      |-webapp

-Here appPackage is the main directory of the entire application.
+Here appPackage is the main directory of the entire project.
 The application directory contains the project along with its settings.
-The accounts directory contains the logic and functions to save and make accounts to log in to the application.
 The webapp directory contains everything else for the application.

 To elaborate: